On the Environmental Politics and Governance of China

 A Case of How Local Incentives Systematically Shape Air Quality in China

-Short summary: Reducing air pollution, a leading cause of death, has become a critical goal worldwide.
-Why has there been uneven success even in the same locality over time?
-This book offers the first full theorization of how local political incentives can systematically affect bureaucratic regulation and compares the cases of sulfur dioxide and fine particulate matter control in autocratic China and, to a lesser extent, in democratic Mexico.
-Utilizing new data, approaches, and techniques across political science, environmental sciences, and engineering—the first of its kind, Shen finds that top prefectural leaders in China were incentivized to cater to the policy preferences of their superiors who valued gradual improvement in key areas, giving rise to systematically varying levels of regulatory stringency during the leaders’ tenures.
-Shen shows that when ambiguity dilutes regulatory effectiveness, having the right incentives and enhanced monitoring is insufficient for successful policy implementation.
-Instead, understanding the nature of a policy (e.g., a pollutant’s particular characteristics) is just as important.
-The book concludes with policy recommendations for more effective environmental planning.
+Why has there been uneven success in reducing air pollution even in the same locality over time?
+This book offers an innovative theorization of how local political incentives can affect bureaucratic regulation.
+Using empirical evidence, it examines and compares the control of different air pollutants in China-an autocracy-and, to a lesser extent, Mexico-a democracy.
+Making use of new data, approaches, and techniques across political science, environmental sciences, and engineering, Shen reveals that local leaders and politicians are incentivized to cater to the policy preferences of their superiors or constituents, respectively, giving rise to varying levels of regulatory stringency during the leaders’ tenures.
+Shen demonstrates that when ambiguity dilutes regulatory effectiveness, having the right incentives and enhanced monitoring is insufficient for successful policy implementation.
+Vividly explaining key phenomena through anecdotes and personal interviews, this book identifies new causes of air pollution and proposes timely solutions.
+This title is also available as Open Access on Cambridge Core.

 The Emerging Politics of Local Climate Actions